Who watched last night’s (28th July 2009) Property Snakes & Ladders (Series 7 Episode 8)?

 Successful entrepreneurs Nigel and Sarah have a romantic notion that they can make a quarter of a million pounds by creating a swanky LA pad in the heart of a run down bit of Rotherhithe, East London.

 I don’t usually dedicate individual blog posts to episodes of Property Ladder, but fuck me, it was car crash TV, so keeping my big mouth shut over this shit required too much effort.

-It had all the signs of a joke- the developers purchased an old sausage factory.
-They wanted to spend 10k on a fish tank for the bathroom.
-They wanted to cover the place in purple velvet and leopard skin.
-Come on, surely, it’s a joke?
+It had all the signs of a timeless joke: the developers purchased an old sausage factory; they wanted to spend 10k on a fish tank for the bathroom; they wanted to incorporate a purple velvet and leopard skin theme.
+Nope, it was not a joke.
+Oh, not all.

 Unfortunately, it was never confirmed to be a joke, so I was left watching the darn thing in entire disbelief, with my jaw resting on the ground.